tokio-rs/website/content/tokio/tutorial/bridging.md

 | spawned tasks on that runtime will freeze until you call `block_on` on the
 | runtime again.

-Once we have this struct, most of the methods are really easy to implement:
+Once we have this struct, most of the methods are easy to implement:
 ```rs
 use bytes::Bytes;
 use std::time::Duration;